 To be fair, a lot of these names are already on the upswing and slowly creeping up the popularity charts.
 If history has proven anything to us, it's that we love the retro vibe of our past and are often looking for an old-fashioned twist, which is probably why so many vintage baby names are making a comeback.
 But this list of baby names from the 1950s has a good mix of names you've probably heard recently and names you totally forgot about.
 (Looking at you, Annette.)
 So put on your Mickey Mouse Club ears, turn everything into black and white, and think about white picket fences and soda shops.
 (You know, all the stereotypical '50s things.)

 the meaning of Nancy is "grace."
 It's definitely considered unique these days and a sweet nod to the '50s.
 Plus you can guarantee she'll have a whole set of Nancy Drew books by the time she's 5.
+3 John

 John is just a strong, solid name to me.
 I don't know why I love it so much, but I do.
 The SSA reported that John was the number four most popular name in the 1950s, but it's remained fairly popular today with Nameberry noting that

 Ah, another solid classic.
 Mary is just so cute to me, and I think its innocent connotation speaks for itself.
 Back in the 1950s, SSA noted that this was the number one baby name for girls, with 625,558 birth certificates filled out with Mary.
 That's a lot of Marys, but I can honestly say I never hear this sweet name anymore.
 Time for a comeback.

 at number 908 in 2017, according to Nameberry.
 The meaning of the name is "foreign woman," which is kind of funny considering everyone I know or have heard of named Barbara is not what I'd call a "foreign woman," but there you have it.
 Go with Barbie for a fun, punchy nickname, or Babs for something super quirky and cute.
+6 George